elliewix/github-training-brain-dumps/github_directions_text_only.md

-# Getting started with GitHub
+# Getting started with GitHub (for text documents)

 ## What is GitHub?